AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 ⚠️ **Warning:** Duplicate person names are allowed, but not recommended.
 It can cause confusion for both you and the app.

-⚠️ **Warning:** Person name is alphanumeric: slashes, commas, or any other punctuation mark aren't accepted.
+⚠️ **Warning:** Each person name is alphanumeric: slashes, commas, or any other punctuation mark aren't accepted.

 🔔 **Note**: The part of the format in `[ ]` is optional

+⚠️ **Warning:** Each person name should be within 25 characters long.
+A longer name can result in incomplete display (see [known-issues](#known-issues)).

 **Examples:**